Care, Comfort, and Continual Support

 Care at Home

 Hospice care can be provided in the patient's/family's home, Assisted Livings, and Nursing Homes.
-Hospice of Evangelical has contracts to provide care at Riverwoods, Kramm Healthcare, Watsontown Healthcare and Rehab center, Nottingham, The Manor at Penn Village, and Rolling Hills Manor.
+Hospice of Evangelical has contracts to provide care at Riverwoods, Milton Nursing and Rehabilitation, Watsontown Healthcare and Rehab center, Nottingham, The Manor at Penn Village, Rolling Hills Health and Rehabilitation, and Manorcare in Sunbury.

 Our nurses are on call 24 hours a day, seven days a week, to answer questions, discuss concerns, visit, and provide support.